 According to the American Dental Association, an athlete is about 60 times more likely to suffer from dental damage if he or she isn’t wearing a mouthguard.
 We can have a mouthguard custom-made in our Mundelein office using a model of your child’s teeth.
 This custom-made mouthguard will offer greater protection than an off-the-shelf model.
 Not only will wearing a mouthguard reduce pain and suffering, but it’s also an investment that will pay off by reducing dental expenses down the road.

-If you’re in search of Mundelein family dentistry, you’ve come to the right place!
-If you’re interested in scheduling an appointment with us, we encourage you to fill out our online appointment request form.
+If you’re in search of a dentist in Mundelein or your entire family, you’ve come to the right place!
+If you’re interested in scheduling an appointment with us, we encourage you to fill out our online appointment form.
 Alternatively, you can give us a call at (847) 566-2811.
-For any questions or comments, please feel free to contact us.
+For any questions or comments, please feel free to contact.
 We look forward to seeing you and helping your child build a lifetime of great dental habits!